vladimir-poghosyan/awesome-plpython/README.md

 ---

+### ⚠️ PL/Python Caveats

+- PL/Python requires **superuser/administrative privileges** to install or create functions using `plpython3u`.
+- Running Python code inside PostgreSQL can **block sessions** or impact performance if misused.
+- Scripts using external Python libraries (`cryptography`, `textblob`) require the libraries to be **installed in the database environment**.
+- Not recommended for **high-throughput per-row computations**; best suited for utility functions, small triggers, or demonstrations.
+- Running servers or opening network sockets from PL/Python is **for educational purposes only**.

+---

 ## ⚠️ Disclaimer

 The provided Docker setup that boots a PostgreSQL instance with PL/Python enabled is intentionally **simple** and **does NOT follow production best practices**.